Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Numerical solvers

 \subsection{Local Discontinuous Galerkin scheme}

-In FV framework, the recovery of $U_L$ and $U_R$ of higher accuracy requires bigger stencil.
-In higher dimensions, this kind of reconstruction leads to difficulties.
+In the FV framework, the recovery of $\mathbf{U}_-$ and $\mathbf{U}_+$ of higher accuracy requires a big stencil.
+In higher dimensions, this kind of reconstruction leads to difficulties if the mesh is unstructured.
 On the other hand, it is quite straightforward to increase the order of approximation polynomials in one finite element.
-Unlike the global FE, the neighboring elements do not share the same values at the interface.
-Numerical flux are obtained from these values, where the dynamics of the system can be considered.
+Unlike the global FE, the neighboring elements do not share the same values at the interfaces.
+Numerical fluxes are obtained from these values, where the dynamics of the system can be considered.
 We present a nodal DG scheme, following Hesthaven and Warburton's book~\cite{hesthaven2008nodal}.
 The domain is decomposed into $K$ non-overlapping elements, see Figure~\ref{meshDG}.
 At each element, the local approximation to the solution is a polynomial of order $N=N_p-1$.
-The global approximation to $U$ is direct summation of these local solutions:
+The global approximation to $U$ is the direct summation of these local solutions:

-Similarly, the flux $F$ and the source term $S$ can also be approximated by direct summation of piecewise $N$-th degree polynomials.
-The local form of the conservation law on the $k$-th element has the form,
+Similarly, the flux $F$ and the source term $S$ can also be approximated by the direct summation of piecewise $N$-th degree polynomials.
+The local form of the conservation law on the $k$-th element is